solana-foundation/developer-content/docs/programs/testing.md

   [Rent](https://solana.com/docs/terminology#rent) (in lamports) is
   required to build a transaction to be submitted, for example, when using the SystemProgram's
-  creates account instruction.
+  createAccount() instruction.
 You can do that using BanksClient:

   ```typescript
   const rent = await client.getRent();